Spem, the philosopher's conlang

-Part of the reason I've been coming to appreciate the value of speed more lately is that if the language is slow people will be motivated to take shortcuts that fudge their meaning, which harms the value of philosophical accuracy.
+- **Speed is important, and so we should use our phenome thoroughly.** Probably most one-syllable words should be words, and most two-syllables.
+The most common words should be the shortest.
+Three-syllable words should be a rare exception.
+Part of the reason speed is so important, besides the obvious, is that if the language is slow then people will be motivated to take shortcuts that fudge their meaning, which harms philosophical accuracy.
 I certainly do that every day even in English (which is by far the fastest of the languages I know).

 Broad concrete choices

-SVO word order (subject-verb-object), like in English.
-SVO is the best word order because the verb is a different part of speech so it makes sense to use that as a natural divider between subject and object.
-Especially given the above policy having the subject and object next to each other could cause serious problems.
+- **SVO word order (subject-verb-object), like in English.** SVO is the best word order because the verb is a different part of speech so it makes sense to use that as a natural divider between subject and object.
+Especially given the above policy, having the subject and object next to each other could cause serious problems.